wizcpl/CoreTrust/README.md

-# CoreTrust - OS, as APP
+# CoreTrust - App, as OS with Console!